 Are you a caring person, a good listener, and compassionate to others’ needs?
 Psychiatric aides and technicians observe and record patient behavior and present their findings to counselors, nurses, and other professional staff.
 They intervene in crisis situations, actively moderate client behavior, and assist with feeding, moving, dressing patients, personal hygiene, and activities of daily living.
-If this sounds like you, San Jacinto College’s Mental Health Counseling career path is for you.
+If this sounds like you, San Jacinto College’s Mental Health Technician career path is for you.

 The San Jacinto College Mental Health Technician program:

 - Is specifically designed to train mental health technicians, both psychiatric aides and technicians;

 - Prepares students to care for mentally impaired or emotionally disturbed individuals following physician instructions and hospital procedures;

 - Provides psychiatric aides and technicians with the skills to observe and record patient behavior and present their findings to counselors, nurses, and other professional staff; and

 - Offers training to intervene in crisis situations, actively moderate client behavior, and assist with feeding, moving, dressing patients, personal hygiene, and activities of daily living.